rauhs/klang/README.md

 since it's more flexible if users set it up themself.

-You can also add file name in the meta information of `&form` but I see no need for it dues to namespaced keywords.
+You can also add file name in the meta information of `&form` but I see no need for it due to namespaced keywords.

 Then setup and call your logging like so: